Chesebrough Manufacturing Company: History

 Chesebrough Manufacturing Company distributed its product throughout the United States and Britain during the early and mid-20th century.
 Its UK office was at 42 Holborn Viaduct.

 It was listed on the New York Stock Exchange and grouped with other oil-related stocks such as Standard Oil and its subsidiaries, and Continental Oil.

 The company had a productive record of earnings and dividend disbursements, even after the onset of the Great Depression.
 Earnings increased from $8.36 per share in 1925 to $13.22 during 1929.

 As of December 31, 1940, the Chesebrough Manufacturing Company had total assets of $4,267,940 and liabilities of $603,643.
 In 1940, damage to its London plant from a World War II air raid totaled $50,000.

-Chesebrough and Pond's merged in June 1955 and, in 1987, Chesebrough-Ponds was acquired by the Anglo-Dutch company Unilever.
+Chesebrough and Pond's merged in June 1955 and, in 1987, Chesebrough-Ponds was acquired by the British consumer goods company Unilever.
+Unilever paid $3.1 billion USD for Chesebrough-Ponds ($72.50 per share), in an all-cash deal.